spoisseroux/CS488S21PROJS/project3/README.md

 # Project 3: Confundo

-**Project assigned and created by Dr. Jun Yuan** //Please fix it.
+**Project assigned for Computer Networks & the Internet** //Please fix it.
 I do not claim intellectual rights of the project.
 It was created by someone else

 **TEAM**